-The islands of Malta, Gozo and Comino form the Maltese Archipelago.
-Malta being the largest out of the three, Gozo, which is known as the mythical isle of calypso and Comino, the tiny island which is known for its blue lagoon.
+The islands of Malta, Gozo, and Comino form the Maltese Archipelago.
+Malta is the largest out of the three, Gozo, which is known as the mythical isle of calypso and Comino, the tiny island which is known for its blue lagoon.
 All three islands provide some of the most stunning dive spots found throughout the world.

 With their inviting natural harbors, creeks, cliff edges and bays, Malta and its sister islands have a lot to offer both on land and under the water, so make sure you make Malta your next scuba diving destination.
 Most of the dive sites located in this area are only a stone’s throw away from each other, making them easy to reach and offering a whole new level of diving, allowing you to move from one dive site to the next.

 The Blue Hole, located in Dweijra, Gozo is one of the most famous and popular dive site found within the Maltese Islands.
 This dive site overlooks the stunning Azure Window and begins in a 10m wide, natural inland sea-pool, which leads to a large hole that opens up to the open ocean.
 This dive location is home to stunning natural rock formations and incredible marine life, including bream, moray eels, octopi, lobster, and colorful parrot-fish.
 As you head towards the reef, make your way through a large vertical swim-through, which is a giant crack in the reef, this is called The Chimney.
 The Chimney starts at around 18m and goes up to approximately 4m, which is where you will find the coral garden.

 The Blue Hole is suitable for all levels of diver as there are a number of routes to choose from, depending on how experienced and qualified you are.

 Due to its location, The Inland Sea and Tunnel can be done either at the same time (if you have good air consumption) or on the same day as the Blue Hole dive site.